 On the bright side, there are things that won’t be accessible from the basic Python hack.

 What Can’t Be Tracked Through Omegle?
+(2 Essential Things)

 A lot of things are never accessible by Omegle, and because of that, anyone trying to use an Omegle connection to track you will be severely limited.

 What matters most is to understand two essential things that are not available when someone tries to track you through an Omegle connection.